 - As mentioned above, the road is hard - and it is especially hard for independent artists, which almost all of the original Jesus Musicians were.
 Furthermore, if you think the powers of darkness are willing to give a “pass” to people who are away from home for weeks or months at a time while ministering for Christ, then you have obviously never done that yourself.

 Finally, as I have been preparing a list of links to artists’ songs and web sites, I have been reminded that life is short.
 At least three of Contemporary Christian Music’s most noteworthy songwriters - Mark Heard, Keith Green, and Rich Mullins - have died untimely deaths.
-Dan Peek, a former America member who got off the road soon after become a Christian, also died young.
+Dan Peek, a former America member who got off the road soon after becoming a Christian, also died young.
 Other artists, some listed on this page, are struggling with health issues or financial problems, but keeping the best face on it they can.
 Just because God has gifted these men and women with talent, and they used those talents to glorify Him and encourage us doesn’t mean that they don’t need our prayers.
 They’re not just plastic disks, mp3 files, or faces in newspaper columns - they’re brothers and sisters in Christ.
 In fact, we’d all be better off if Christians would spend half the time praying for those who have shared Gods love through music as they do talking about them.

 The Beat Goes On